hhas/htmltemplate/sample/docgen/source/5 class_definitions.md

 	Repeater(Container) -- A mutable, repeatable HTML element ('rep')

+    	separator : str -- the separator string that will appear between repeated items (see also 'sep' nodes)

         __len__() -- the number of times this node has already been repeated (omitted instances are ignored)
             Result : int